Sonny Boy (song): In popular culture

 The song is used as a major plot point in the short story Jeeves and the Song of Songs by P. G. Wodehouse (originally published 1929), included in the collection Very Good, Jeeves (1930).
-The story was dramatised as the second episode of season 1 of the British TV series Jeeves and Wooster, "Tuppy and the Terrier", where it is performed by Hugh Laurie as the character Bertie Wooster and then by Constance Novis as the character Cora Bellinger.
+The story was dramatised as the second episode of series 1 of the British TV series Jeeves and Wooster, "Tuppy and the Terrier", where it is performed by Hugh Laurie as the character Bertie Wooster and then by Constance Novis as the character Cora Bellinger.

 Danny Thomas performed the song at Arnold's as Howard Cunninghams father Cap Cunningham in the 1977 Happy Days fifth season episode "Grandpas Visit".

 Ken Dodd performed the song as part of his ventriloquist's act with his puppet Dicky Mint during his performance on the LWT series An Audience With...

 Singer Eddie Fisher was always called "Sonny Boy" by his family because of the popularity of this song, which was recorded the same year as Fisher's birth.
 In his autobiography, Fisher wrote that even after he was married to Elizabeth Taylor in 1959, earning $40,000 a week performing in Las Vegas, spending time with Frank Sinatra and Rocky Marciano, and had songs at the top of the charts, his family still called him "Sonny Boy".

 The song was performed by one of the entrants at Talent Trek on Phoenix Nights.

 The song "The Hand That Rocks the Cradle" by The Smiths from their self-titled debut album includes references to the song.